claudioc/jingo/README_FORK.md

 - added media folder to static routes on page
 - added override of standard favicon with any favicon in root of media folder
 - added option to serve files from local version rather than CDN
+- added option to disable case sensitivity in page links and aliases

 ### Mod Strategy
 All changes and/or additions have been marked with comments which begin with "// MOD" so as to make it easier to hunt down changes.
 Existing code has been preserved whenever possible through the use of configuration flags to enable the additional/optional functionality of this fork.
 Also, additional methods and modules have been employed using naming conventions so as to least possibly conflict with future changes to the main branch.